Tipping in Paris

 Introduction

 Taxis can be a convenient way to get around Paris.
-Besides hailing a taxi on the street, more and more taxis are available through e-hailing apps, such a G7 Taxi’s smartphone app.
+Besides hailing a taxi on the street, more and more taxis are available through e-hailing apps, such as G7 Taxi’s smartphone app.
 The G7 Taxi app is available in English and gives you an alternative to Uber surge pricing.
 That’s right, sometimes it’s cheaper to use a Parisian taxi than it is to use an Uber in Paris.

 G7 Taxi’s app also allows you to book taxis in advance to ensure that a taxi of the type you need is available for you at the time you need it.
 If you have lots of passengers or baggage and wait until the last minute, chances are you won’t be able to find a van.
 That could end up making you take two taxis.